MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/acrylic.md

 ### Vertical Panes

-For vertical panes or surfaces that help section off content of your app, we recommend you use an opaque background.
+For vertical panes or surfaces that help section off content of your app, we recommend you use an opaque background instead of acrylic.
 If your vertical panes open on top of content, like in NavigationView's **Collapsed** or **Minimal** modes, we suggest you use in-app acrylic to help maintain the page's context when the user has this pane open.

 ### Transient surfaces

 For apps with menu flyouts, non-modal popups, or light-dismiss panes, it is recommended to use background acrylic.

 ![Maill app pattern using an informational flyout](images/Mail_TransientContextMenu.png)

+Many of our controls will use acrylic by default.
+[MenuFlyouts](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/menus), [AutoSuggestBox](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/auto-suggest-box), [ComboBox](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.combobox) and similar controls with light-dimiss popups will all use the transient acrylic when they are invoked.

 > [!Note]
 > Rendering acrylic surfaces is GPU intensive, which can increase device power consumption and shorten battery life.
 Acrylic effects are automatically disabled when devices enter battery saver mode, and users can disable acrylic effects for all apps, if they choose.